 At Clear Creek Community Services District, our goal is to provide safe, clean, drinking water to all of our residents!

-The District employs, nine full time personnel and two part time.
+The District employs, eleven full time personnel.
 Combined years of experience at Clear Creek C.S.D. equal more than 100 years of knowledge.

 The longest employment held at the District is the Treatment Plant Supervisor with over 40 years’ experience.